-This guide is designed to help you prepare for the Theatre program auditions and for considering ChiArts as an option for your high school.
+This guide is also designed to help you prepare for the Theatre program audition and for considering ChiArts as an option for your high school.
 ChiArts is a wonderfully creative and educational environment, and we take our work seriously.
 The Theatre Conservatory consists of two majors: Acting and Musical Theatre.
 If you wish to be considered for both majors, you must audition for each program separately.

 ACTING PROGRAM AUDITION REQUIREMENTS